odidoidodi/kubeapp/README.md

 # kubeapp
 This is for learning purpose.
-Some deployment tests with kubernetes cluster.Used technologies: AWS (Route 53,EC2,S3),Vagrant (to log EC2 intance),Kops,docker,docker-compose.
+Some deployment tests with kubernetes cluster.Used technologies: AWS (Route 53,EC2,S3),Vagrant (to log EC2 intance),Kops,docker hub,docker-compose.